-Our next hand dyed yarn update will be on Tuesday 2nd June at 3pm and will be a bumper update consisting of Bedale 4ply, Carlisle Fingering and Lowther Lace!
-PLEASE NOTE: Due to the COVID-19 situation around the world, shipping to several countries has been suspended and you may experience delays to shipping times for other areas.
+Our next hand dyed yarn update will be on Friday 7th August at 4pm and will be a singles yarn spectacular - Coniston Fingering and Keld Fingering!!
+PLEASE NOTE: Due to the COVID-19 situation around the world, shipping to some countries has been suspended and delays to shipping times globally should be expected.
 See our Shipping Info page for more information.

 Intro (feel free to scroll past if you want to go straight to the resources!)